hanabi/hanabi.github.io/misc/Announcement_Backlog.md

   * Cathy knows that since Bob played slot 2 instead of slot 1, this must be a *Positional Clue*.
 However, Cathy also knows that you are only supposed to use *Positional Clues* to get null cards.
 So this must be a *Positional Layered Finesse* on Bob.
   * However, from Cathy's perspective, Bob has no null cards, so Alice must have been intending something else.
 If Cathy does nothing, then Bob will go on to misplay his slot 3 card as a null 1.
 Cathy knows that since a red 1 matches a number 2 clue, then this must be a *Slot Finesse*.
   * Cathy plays her 2 as a red 2 and it successfully plays.
   * Bob knows that cards clued as part of *Positional Clues* are not promised to be playable, so it was very strange that Cathy played her 2.
-This must mean that he does not have the null 1 after all and that Alice's clue was simply a *Null Finesse*.
+This must mean that he does not have the null 1 after all and that Alice's clue was simply a *Slot Finesse*.
 ```

 **The Slot Double Bluff** (by Jeff)